Learn how you can create parent connections that work with today’s families.

 Coleen Bevan, pastor of children’s ministry at Canyon View Christian Fellowship in San Diego, California, says a parent information booth has been one of her ministry’s most effective tools for connecting with parents.

 “Parent connection techniques are strategies to bring parents and children’s ministry together with the purpose of building a strong faith in children,” says Bevan.
-“Our information booth is up each weekend; it’s where we communicate to parents about all of our events.
+“Our information booth is up each weekend so we can communicate to parents about all of our events.
 All current events are announced during the service, and the pastor urges parents to visit the booth for further information and to register.
 This is a great way to connect with our leaders and parents.”

-The booth is located so new parents can find it easily, and volunteers personally usher them to their children’s classrooms to introduce them to the teachers.
+The booth is located so new parents can find it easily, and volunteers personally introduce them to the teachers.

 “We’re expanding the booth to support families, too,” says Bevan.
 “We’re adding parenting helps information, devotion books, parenting books, and ‘Faith Home’ brochures (Cokesbury) that are designed to support families.”